 - Dynamic petrophysical behavior in carbonate systems

-The Carbonate Sedimentology Research Group is studying marine and continental carbonate systems in many regions on planet Earth, from the northern European continental margins over the Mediterranean Sea to Eastern Africa.
-The Carbonate Sedimentology Research Group is also managing the CTImage Platform and the Experimental and Geochemical Platform at the Department of Geosciences.
+The Sedimentology Research Group is studying marine and continental carbonate systems in many regions on planet Earth, from the northern European continental margins over the Mediterranean Sea to Eastern Africa.
+The Sedimentology Research Group is also managing the CTImage Platform and the Experimental and Geochemical Platform at the Department of Geosciences.